guemax/tracker/README.md

 P3

-- [ ] Show number of hours per day/week
+- [X] Show number of work hours per day in a given range
 ## Contributing

 Downlaod the source code and move into the root directory of the project.
 Use `python3 -m src.main` to run Tracker.
 Append the command you would like to execute, for example `python3 -m src.main start` to start a timer.